Swangard Stadium: Other events

 In 2013, the Vancouver Riptide, a professional ultimate team competing in the American Ultimate Disc League, became a tenant of Swangard Stadium but they ended play at end of 2017 season and are being moved to Portland, Oregon for the 2020 season.

 In June 2014, Simon Fraser Clan announced that Swangard Stadium would be their football team's home field for the 2014 season.
 The Clan returned to their campus again starting with the 2016 season.

 It is also used very frequently for track and field meets in the Lower Mainland.

 In March 2015, the first Quidditch Canada National Championship took place at the stadium.

 The TSS FC Rovers played their home soccer games there starting in the 2017 season when they played in the USL League Two Northwest Division.
 The TSS FC Rovers Women's team of the Women's Premier Soccer League also use the stadium as their home.
 They started play in the 2018 season.
 Starting in the 2022 season, both men's and women's teams will play in the new League1 British Columbia (L1BC) soccer league.

-The Whitecaps FC 2 of the MLS Next Pro, the reserve team of the Vancouver Whitecaps FC of Major League Soccer, will play all their home games at the stadium starting in March 2022.
+The Whitecaps FC 2, the MLS Next Pro reserve team of Vancouver Whitecaps FC, moved to the stadium in March 2022.
+Vancouver Rise FC of the Northern Super League play at Swangard, having played their inaugural match at BC Place.